 - 3/4 cup brown sugar

 - 1 egg, room temperature

 - 3/4 cup white whole wheat flour or all purpose flour

 - 1 teaspoon cornstarch

-- Beat the butter and sugars for several minutes until fluffy.
+- Cream the butter and sugars together for several minutes until fluffy.
 Scrape down the sides of the bowl as needed to get everything evenly incorporated.

-- Bake for about 10 minutes.
+- Bake for about 11 minutes.
 The cookies will appear slightly underdone.
-Let them cool on the baking sheet for a few minutes, then transfer to a rack.
+Let them cool on the baking sheet for a few minutes, then transfer to a rack to cool.